Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 After you have added a Adobe Connect Server to the publishing list, you can edit the server name or URL at any time.

 After creating and previewing your presentation, you can publish the presentation directly to an Adobe Connect Server in your publishing list.
-You must be connected to the Internet and have a Connect Pro account.
-Adobe Presenter integrates fully with Connect Pro so that, for example, presentations containing quizzes can have quiz results automatically sent to and managed by an Adobe Connect Server.
+You must be connected to the Internet and have a Adobe Connect account.
+Adobe Presenter integrates fully with Adobe Connect so that, for example, presentations containing quizzes can have quiz results automatically sent to and managed by an Adobe Connect Server.

 The first step in publishing a presentation to a Adobe Connect Server is to select a server from the publishing list.